deletedcu/angular-demo/lectures/03-observables-tdd-universal/01-observables.md

 })
 ```

-You might see an error in your Chrome console.
+You might see an error in your Chrome console like `No provider for SearchService!`.
 We still need to specify our new service as a provider, either at the app level or at the component level.
 Let's do at the app level, so that other components can use it if they need to later.
 Edit `src/app/app.module.ts` to add the import:

 ```javascript
 import { SearchService } from './search/search.service';